ogeesan/python-bpod-sessiondata/README.md

 # Usage

-You can either load in the .mat file as a `SessionDataClass` object (which provides extra functionality) or a as a dictionary.
+You can either load in the .mat file as a `SessionDataClass` object (which provides extra functionality) or as a dictionary.

 ```python
 filepath = 'path/to/SessionData.mat'